hallie-marshall/ecommerce-kmeans-clustering/README.md

 ## Recommendations

-There are several opportunities for further utilizing these insights, optimizing strategies and enhancing operational capabilities.
+There are several opportunities to further utilize these insights, optimize strategies and enhance operational capabilities.
 A few of these may include:

 - **Implement Real-Time Segmentation:** Integrate real-time segmentation to dynamically adjust marketing and communications for each customer cluster.
 By tailoring messages based on the latest customer behaviors, the company can improve the relevance and timeliness of its interactions, leading to stronger engagement and conversion rates.